HomeReviewsHouseholdHow To Get Rid Of Bed Bugs Permanently

 What Is a Bed Bug?

-Bed bugs are highly invasive, tiny insects that can be highly detrimental to any human environment.
-Bed bugs (Cimex lectularius) are identified as flat, small, reddish-brown, parasitic insects that feed on the blood of animals and humans.
-Bed bugs are highly prolific – An adult female can lay up to 5-10 eggs daily and can live up to 6 months without a “blood meal.”
+Bed bugs are highly prolific (they make babies often) – An adult female can lay 5-10 eggs daily and live up to 6 months without a “blood meal.”
 Bed bugs are not known to carry diseases but have been known to cause allergic skin reactions in some people.

 How To Get Rid Of Bed Bugs Permanently: